The Regulatory Sandbox Becomes the Exception Machine

 This is where sandbox language can become dangerous.
 "Pilot" sounds temporary.
 "Learning laboratory" sounds benign.
 "Regulatory relief" sounds technical.
 But for the person whose claim, care, school record, insurance premium, immigration file, or employment opportunity is touched by the system, the test may feel indistinguishable from ordinary authority.

 The standard should be simple: if a sandboxed system can materially affect a person, that person needs notice, safeguards, a human path, and a way to contest or exit.
+That connects sandbox governance to notice and appeal, human oversight, and AI liability and accountability.
 Regulatory learning cannot be purchased with hidden exposure.

 Confidential Learning